 French desserts: from pastry to pâtisserie

-One of the most pleasurable things to do in Paris – or anywhere in France – is to stand outside a pâtisserie and admire the stunning display of pastries and confections in the window!
+One of the best things to do in Paris – or anywhere in France – is to stand outside a pâtisserie and admire the stunning display of pastries and confections in the window!
 Better yet, come inside and indulge your sweet tooth with a buttery pain au chocolat or a luscious choux à la crème.
-You’re tasting the world’s most celebrated type of cuisine: French desserts.
-Bon appétit!
+You’re tasting the world’s MOST celebrated cuisine: French desserts!

 A quick history of French desserts